 Where do you start with camera accessories?
-This is the question we hope to help you with today.
+This is the question I hope to help you solve.

 Peak Design Tech pouch